Bianca Kajlich

 Bianca Kajlich (/ˈkaɪlᵻk/ KY-lik) is an American actress.
-Kajlich has had starring and supporting roles in television and film including the role of Jennifer on the CBS comedy Rules of Engagement (2007–2013).
-Kajlich also starred as final girl Sara Moyer in the horror film Halloween: Resurrection (2002), Leslie Burton on the NBC sitcom Undateable (2014–2016), and Christina Henry on the 5th season of the Prime Video original series Bosch.
+Kajlich has had starring and supporting roles in television and film including the leading role of Jennifer Morgan on the CBS comedy Rules of Engagement (2007–2013).

+Kajlich also starred as final girl Sara Moyer in the horror film Halloween: Resurrection (2002), Leslie Burton on the NBC sitcom Undateable (2014–2016), and Christina Henry on the fifth season of the Prime Video original series Bosch (2019).

 Early life

 Kajlich was born in Seattle, the daughter of Patti (née Campana) and Dr. Aurel Jan "Relo" Kajlich.
 Her father was Slovak and her mother is of Italian descent.

 Career

 Kajlich began her career with the Olympic Ballet Theater as a ballet dancer in Edmonds, Washington.
 After seven years, she decided to try acting.
 By that time, she had already performed lead roles in The River, Swan Lake, and The Nutcracker.
 Kajlich's first acting part was in an advertisement for Kragen Auto Parts.
 She has since appeared in the films Bring It On, 10 Things I Hate About You, Halloween: Resurrection, and 30 Minutes Or Less.
 Kajlich also had recurring roles in the television series Boston Public as Lisa Grier and in Dawson's Creek as Natasha Kelly, as well as roles in UPN's Rock Me Baby and the Fox drama Vanished.

 Kajlich appeared in an episode of the USA Network's Psych entitled "Psy vs. Psy" as a psychic FBI agent who ends up not being who she appears to be.
 She appeared as a major character in an episode of Fox's short-lived action TV show, Fastlane, as a prostitute named Bree whose pimp wants her dead.
 Kajlich had a quick appearance as a punk nose-piercing girl in an episode of Freaks and Geeks, and she played Jennifer on the CBS comedy Rules of Engagement.
 She was ranked No. 74 on the Maxim "Hot 100 Women of 2004" and No. 63 on the Maxim "Hot 100 Women of 2007".

 In March 2013, Kajlich was cast as a main character in the NBC sitcom Undateable, which premiered on May 29, 2014, and ended January 29, 2016.

 In October 2017, she appeared as Paula, a prostitute befriended with sartorial advice by Larry David in HBO's Curb Your Enthusiasm.

 She starred in the Amazon Prime series Bosch as Christina Henry, which completed on June 25, 2021, with its seventh and final season.